Lombard, Illinois: Economy

 The 2024 report cited an unemployment rate of approximately 4.2%, in line with the DuPage County average and below the statewide rate.
 Lombard continues to see reinvestment and redevelopment along the Yorktown Center corridor, including new residential and mixed-use projects such as Lilac Station, Yorktown Reserve, and the Summit at Yorktown.

 Arts and culture

 Since 1930, Lombard has hosted an annual Lilac Festival and parade in May.
 "Lilac Time in Lombard," is a 16-day festival ending in mid-May.
 It starts with the Lilac Queen coronation and her court.
 Many lilac themed events take place, including a formal ball, concerts, wine and beer tasting in the park, a Mothers' Day Brunch, an arts and crafts fair, and tours of the park.
 The grand finale is Lombard's Lilac Festival Parade.
 The first Lilac Princess in 1930 was Adeline Fleege.
+Big Idea, the company behind VeggieTales was originally based in Lombard.

 Government

 Lombard is a non-home-rule municipality with a council–manager form of government.
 The Village President and six trustees are elected to four-year terms.